fmxsh/fmxsh/README.md

 I do not know github very well.

 I use AI for a lot, but I do not use that thing called "Cursor".
 I do write outline the conceptual stuff myself, and I do design the larger projects myself, but I use AI for boilerplate and stuff that would be too time consuming.
 I also like fresh air and outdoor activities.

+**Why would git push-chart ever be an indicator of capability?** No one would call some productive for pressing ctrl+s... or am I missing something?
+In fact, insinuating ones git-chart means something, seem to indicate lesser awareness, as one doesn't seem aware it really isn't a chart of success.

 ### Guide for submissions

 If submitting anything, please, be aware I may hit the wrong buttons before getting experienced with GitHub.